ananya1906/Journal-App/README.md

 CONCLUSION:

-The Toddle Journal API is a robust, role-based microservice built with Node.js and Express.
+This Journal API is a robust, role-based microservice built with Node.js and Express.
 It demonstrates the implementation of a secure authentication system using JSON Web Tokens (JWT) and provides a comprehensive set of REST endpoints that allow teachers to manage classroom journals and students to view journals in which they are tagged.